chibicode/react-functional-css-protips/README.md

 ## :sunglasses: Who this document is for :sunglasses:

+I've originally written this to help my coworkers learn functional CSS, but maybe you'll find it helpful too.

 - If you're already sold on:

   1. Writing CSS in a **functional** (or atomic/immutable/utility) way and enjoy using toolkits like [Basscss](http://basscss.com) or [Tachyons](http://tachyons.io/), and